 The first regular air mail/passengers flight for Australia left Schipol Airport on 28 June 1938 and followed the above-mentioned established route to Batavia using a DC 3 aircraft.

-The Batavia – Sydney section was also like the one from 1931 and was operated by KNILM using a Lockheed Super Electra.
+The Batavia – Sydney section was similar to the one from 1931 and was operated by KNILM using a Lockheed Super Electra.
 The air mail then left Batavia on 3 July 1938 and arrived via Brisbane in Sydney on 5 July.

 - Airmails of New Zealand, volume 2 (1986) compiled by Douglas A Walker, and The New Zealand Airmail Catalogue, (2nd Edition, 1994) by James Stapleton.
 Both are published by the Air Mail Society of New Zealand.